Musicians are athletes in lots of ways.

 Lochte’s always been a goof in the pool, until he realized that he does have what it takes to win the Olympics.
 Fast forward a couple years, team USA is decorated with medals in Beijing, but Lockte is overshadowed by his team mate, Phelps.

-However, Lochte won’t give up.
-He trains hard, to the point where he can compete with Phelps (Lochte’s own words).
+But Lochte won’t give up.
+He trains hard, and now he can compete with Phelps (Lochte’s own words).

 Ironically, Phelps’s desire to dominate above all, namely Lochte, brings Phelps back to training from two years of relaxation.